-Imaging Identities is a historical survey of how artists of the 21st century have represented human experiences.
-Students will examine contemporary narratives in visual art, film and literature that speak to the ethical responsibilities of creative representation of self and of others.
+This course will focus on a historical survey of how artists of the 21st century have represented human experiences.
+Students will examine contemporary narratives in visual art, film, and literature that speak to the ethical responsibilities of creative representation of the self and others.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: